 If there is no formal, written shareholders’ agreement, then the relationship between shareholders and their company is regulated by the company’s Articles of Association.

-However, a written agreement negotiated between all shareholders is the best way to ensure the parties are covered adequately, and know their rights and obligations.
+A written agreement negotiated between all shareholders is the best way to ensure everyone is covered adequately, and know their rights and obligations.

-Because of the complexities of drafting comprehensive shareholders’ agreement, appropriate advice from our experienced solicitors is a must.
+Because of the complexities of drafting a comprehensive shareholders’ agreement, appropriate advice is a must.

 In most cases having a shareholders’ agreement is a far more cost-effective approach to heading off disputes before they occur.
 Director or shareholder dispute resolutions are much more difficult and expensive to achieve if there is no contract in place.
 If it does go so far as a formal dispute, we can help you out with this as well.